Five outdated beliefs that hurt your portfolio performance

 'Faced with the choice between changing one’s mind and proving that there is no need to do so, almost everyone gets busy on the proof.' ― John Kenneth Galbraith

-Here are my five main investment beliefs that are being shaken up this year.
+Here are my five main investment beliefs that hurt my portfolio performance, and which are being shaken up this year.

 1 The best investment platform will continue to lead the pack.